LaunchCodeEducation/lchs/src/chapters/classes-and-objects/why-use-objects.rst

 The ``.cook()`` method for a microwave contains different code than the ``.cook()`` method for a gas grill.

+Writing code for separate ``.cook()`` methods might sound like just as much work as creating one big ``cook()`` function.
+Our final program will work well either way.
+However, each method represents a smaller individual block of code.
+This leaves less room for error and makes debugging much easier.
+For example, we can modify the oven code without worrying about how it will affect the crock pot.

+Coding with objects also allows us to more easily expand our program.
+We can add a new device and cook method, like ``toaster.cook()``, without needing to change the code for other objects.
+The new object and method extends what we already have.
+We *add* new code blocks instead of *inserting* the code in the middle of an existing function.
+By working this way, we don't disrupt the other ``.cook()`` methods.

 Check Your Understanding
 ------------------------